hasura/graphql-engine/docs/graphql/manual/actions/create.rst

      Update the ``handler`` to the above endpoint.

+  .. tab:: API

+     A handler can be set while creating an action via the :ref:`create_action <create_action>` metadata API.

 .. admonition:: URL templating

   To manage handler endpoints across environments it is possible to template